snowch/vast_cdr_analytics_demo/README.md

     *   `-c docker-stack.yml`: Specifies the compose file to use.
     *   `telco_demo`: This is the name you are giving your stack.
 All services will be prefixed with this name.

-    Docker will start pulling the necessary base images, building your service images (`telco-generator:latest`, `vast-db-connector:latest`), and deploying the replicas.
+    Docker will start pulling the necessary base images, building your service images (`telco-generator:latest`, `vast-db-sink:latest`), and deploying the replicas.
 This may take a few minutes on the first run.

 ## Step 6: Monitor and Verify the Application